aliakoe1/DH110/Assignment 6/README.md

 ## Impression Test
 https://github.com/aliakoe1/DH110/blob/main/Assignment%206/Impression%20Test%20Transcript%20.pdf

 This was a very interesting conversation and a helpful exercise.
+It definitely made me reflect on certain design decisions and understand which ones to defend and which ones I also agreed with.
+Specifically, I do agree that I should maintain one font type throughout the webpage.
+I also did not realize that a possible grouping of the post information would be helpful or intentionally create space to make the content be the main focus of the page is important.
+I am happy that she enjoyed the tab bar because it took a while to figure out.
+I agree with the point about how the tab bar could look less colored but I might remove the labels for readability.
 ## Accessibility Tests
 ### Check for Light Mode
 ![light mode accessibility check](https://github.com/aliakoe1/DH110/blob/main/Assignment%206/lightaccess.png)